Note: To search for Hearing Details for a specified Case, click HERE.

 The court will send a Registrar's Notice to notify parties (or their lawyers, if any) of the uncontested divorce hearing date that will be scheduled within 4 to 6 weeks after the relevant papers are filed.

-Parties and their lawyers (if any) are not required to attend the divorce hearing.
+Parties and their lawyers (if any) are not required to attend the uncontested divorce hearing.
 Members of the public are not allowed to attend the hearing.

 At the hearing, the court will grant an order for divorce known as an Interim Judgment if it is satisfied that the parties' marriage has broken down irretrievably.
 Parties will need to ensure that they follow the terms agreed between them.
-This may include selling the Housing & Development Board (HDB) flat (if applicable) and ensuring that maintenance is paid or received as agreed.
+This may include selling the Housing & Development Board (HDB) flat (if applicable) and ensuring that maintenance is paid as agreed.

 Parties may then extract the Interim Judgment at the LawNet & CrimsonLogic Service Bureau.